Site icon Zenbabytravel

 Recommended hotel?
 We tested in February 2021 Belvedere for 1 night: stunning views over Schei and the old city, generous suite, good cuisine but perhaps slightly overcomplicated.
 Wine, service, hotel and swimming pool very nice though!

-We liked less in terms of activities – Paradisul Acvatic.
-The big swimming pool felt very busy and grounds very crowded.
-Especially for myself with the 2 little monkeys, felt very outnumbered.
-The slides and the inside bits not quite appropriate as well for a 3 years old.
-So not quite the paradise claimed or advertised.
+I like less Paradisul Acvatic but on the last trips, the kids are having a blast.
+The big swimming pool can feel very busy and grounds very crowded.
+For me with the 2 little monkeys, I felt very outnumbered even with friends on my side.
+The slides and the inside bits not quite appropriate as well for a 3 years old; 5 years onwards different story.

 The restaurants we really liked nearby Brasov, in order of proximity: